Since 2020: Opening a new chapter

 2013 – 2019: My work at NeosIT GmbH

-Unitl end of 2019 I am working at NeosIT GmbH as a registered trainee teacher and business unit manager for software development.
-Besides that my varied job contains consulting in questions regarding network infrastructure and security, planning business development and analyzing business processes.
+Unitl end of 2019 I had been working at NeosIT GmbH as a registered trainee teacher and business unit manager for software development.
+Besides that my varied job contained consulting in questions regarding network infrastructure and security, planning business development and analyzing business processes.

-In my spare time I am doing athletics (bouldering, swimming, running, biking, Freeletics).
-My guitar skills are not as good as my cooking skills, however I am having fun playing guitar 😉
+In my spare time I am doing athletics.
+I did a lot of bouldering, swimming, and biking.
+Since the birth of my daughter I am all-in with running and Freeletics.
+My guitar skills are not as good as my cooking skills, however I am having fun playing guitar.

 Honesty and sincerity – “No bullshit” policy